iManage Work contains two basic objects called documents and containers.

 When a user creates an Optional or Required container, they can change the properties (including security) of the container.
 Predefined container will always inherit the security of the parent object (workspace, folder or tab).
 This means that when using predefined containers, users must have the Create Public Folder and Create Public Searches access permission in their role.
 The user can change the name of the container, if this option has been enabled in the workspace template.

 A predefined folder can be moved or deleted by a user that has full access to the container.
 If a predefined container is deleted, it can be re-added using the New Folder dialog.

 To add versatility to workspaces, users can create containers in addition to any defined by a workspace template.
 Called custom folders, these are containers that are:

-Added to a workspace that was not created using a workspace template.
+- Added to a workspace that wasn't created using a workspace template.
 All containers in that workspace are considered to be custom folders.

-Added to a workspace that was defined by a workspace template but that Flexible Folders is not currently enabled.
+- Added to a workspace that was defined by a workspace template but that Flexible Folders isn't currently enabled.

 Custom folder creation is governed by the following rules:

-Custom folders cannot be created within a folder that has workspace template-defined folders.
-Using the previous example, a custom container cannot be created directly inside the Administrative folder, because there are predefined containers at that level.
+- Custom folders can't be created within a folder that has workspace template-defined folders.
+Using the previous example, a custom container can't be created directly inside the Administrative folder, because there are predefined containers at that level.
 However, a custom container can be added within either the Monthly Reports or Accounting folders, because there are no predefined containers for those at that level.

 Users can change the Default Security of custom folders they create, if they are in a library-level role that allows Create Public Folders.
-If Create Public Folders is not allowed, the user can create a private folder and grant access to specific users or groups.
+If Create Public Folders isn't allowed, the user can create a private folder and grant access to specific users or groups.